 About

-We have around 5 or 6 lectures per year as well as an Annual Dinner, and a joint lecture with Edinburgh University English Dept. where we award our [Scottish Literary Studies Medal].
+The Club typically hosts five or six lectures per year, alongside an Annual Dinner and a joint lecture with the University of Edinburgh’s English Department, at which we award the [Scottish Literary Studies Medal].

 The Scott Monument